gamag/ka_GE.spell/README.md

 You need a bash compatible shell, gnu tools and  hunspell (and hunspell-tools on some systems) installed.

-To build the dictionary run `make all`
+To build the dictionary, run `make all`
+To build the packages, run `make bundle` later.

 ### Updating Bumbeishvilis word list ###